Belgrade Waterfront: Construction

+The construction is planned to take place in four phases.
+The first phase includes works in the central coastal part, with four business buildings, including the largest shopping center, Kula Belgrade, a part of the hotel complex, and the first residential building.
+The second phase includes arranging the space near Branko's bridge and between the Gazela bridge and the fairgrounds.
+This phase also involves constructing several residential buildings and the reconstruction of buildings protected by law.
+The third phase introduces the construction of the central part towards Savska Street and residential and business facilities.
+In the final, fourth phase, the plan includes constructing apartments and entertainment and cultural facilities.

 The building permit for the first facilities was issued on September 24, 2015.
 The cornerstone was laid on September 27, 2015, by Prime Minister Aleksandar Vučić and Eagle Hills chairman Mohamed Alabbar.
 The construction of BW Residences, two residential twenty-story buildings, started in the first phase.
-With an area of about 68,000 square meters, 72 meters high each, near the Miladin Zarić Bridge, on the bank of the Sava, these buildings have 296 apartments.
+With an area of about 68,000 square meters, 72 meters high each, near the Old Sava Bridge, on the bank of the Sava, these buildings have 296 apartments.
 In 2018, all the apartments were sold out, with almost 300 families moving in the same year.